 Several hemoglobinopathies, together with other hereditary diseases of the red cell (e.g. glucose 6 phosphate dehydrogenase deficiency, thalassemias) cause the red cell to become fragile and reduce its lifespan.
 While this effect usually results in an anemia, it may protect the heterozygous patient from malaria, because the damaged red cell does not support the full erythrocytic cycle of the parasite leading to an abortive effect.
 Because of this reason, in regions where malaria is or was endemic, an abnormally high frequency of any of these conditions may be observed (so called "polymorphism due to heterosis", i.e. higher fitness of the heterozygous carrier state that either the healthy or affected homozygous individual).

-Diagnosis of hemoglobinopathies: the diagnosis is suspected on the basis of the clinical information, and confirmed by the finidng of a hemoglobin with abnormal electrophoretic mobility.
-Protein sequencing and finger-printing are nowadays obsolete, and the diagnosis of the specific mutation depends on the sequencing of the genes coding for the alpha and beta subunits.
+The diagnosis is suspected on the basis of the clinical information, and confirmed by the finding of a hemoglobin with abnormal electrophoretic mobility.
+Protein sequencing and finger-printing are nowadays obsolete, and the diagnosis of the specific mutation depends on the sequencing of the genes coding for the α and β subunits.

 Home of this course